EightfoldAI/octuple/src/README.md

 ### Commits

 When committing changes the Octuple project lints commit messages using the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
 The subject line `<description>` must not be sentence-case, start-case, pascal-case, upper-case and must contain one of the following key words representing the `<type>` of commit: build, chore, ci, docs, feat, fix, perf, refactor, revert, style, test.
+The subject line: `<type>[optional scope]: <description>` must not be greater than 100 characters.
+The combined `[optional body]` and `[optional footer]` must not be greater than 100 characters.

 ```
 <type>[optional scope]: <description>